-We discarded three species: the flea beetle P. ochripes and the stem-mining weevil C. alliariae proved insufficiently specific – the latter attacked a federally endangered species – while the seed-feeding weevil C. theonae was difficult to find and rear.
-We suspended work on the stem-mining weevil C. roberti to concentrate on other species.
+We have so far discarded three species: the flea beetle P. ochripes and the stem-mining weevil C. alliariae which were not sufficiently specific.
+The seed-feeding weevil C. theonae was difficult to find and rear while we suspended work on the stem-mining weevil C. roberti to concentrate on other species.

 Country Director and Head Weed Biological Control